Berlin based writer and storyteller

 In 2012 I co-authored the copywriting syllabus for the Chartered Institute of Marketing.

 Since moving to Berlin in 2013 I have split my time between commercial, artistic and grassroots projects.
-This includes a period working with the artist Douglas Gordon, a commission for Borealis Festival and my debut novel, which comes out on Velocity Press this summer (2025).
+This includes a period working with the artist Douglas Gordon, a commission for Borealis Festival, and my prize nominated debut novel.

-Between 2015 and 2018 I was at Zalando, where I was a senior creative on several brand activations including one with James Franco and contributed to lighthouse projects such as Project Muze︎︎︎an ai enabled customization tool created in partnership with a team at Google.
-In 2017, off the back of an award-winning employer brand campaign for which I was the creative owner, I became co-lead of the employer branding deparment at Zalando, leading a team of 12 and helping to establish core competencies and best practices at Europe’s largest online fashion retailer.
+From 2015 to 2018 I worked at Zalando, where I was a senior creative in the in-house agency, delivering several brand activations and contributing to lighthouse projects such as Project Muze︎︎︎ (with Google).
+Off the back of a well-received employer brand refresh and campaign, I was asked to head up the employer branding department at Zalando’s Berlin HQ, co-leading a team of 12 HR professionals and helping to establish core competencies, process and best practices.

 Our approach fuses storytelling, craft and system design to deliver tangible audience engagement and real brand equity fast and fuss-free.

-In a world of wily storytellers, trickery and bots, I help you find your authentic voice and a language that enables your people to tell a story that cuts through the noise.
+In a world of wily storytellers, trickery and bots, I help you identify your authentic voice and find a language that enables your people to own a story that cuts through the noise.

-I am always open to working with new and returning clients and project teams, whether you’re part of a large organisation or network, a small business or a boutique studio.
+I am always open to working with new and returning clients and project teams, whether you’re a large organisation, network, small business, independent artist or boutique studio.

 For rates and services drop me a line: stef.macbeth@gmail.com